The Neighbors: Income

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the Middlesex St / School St

-neighborhood is English, spoken by 42.4% of households.
-Other important languages spoken here include Mon-Khmer (the dominant language of Cambodia), Spanish, African languages and Chinese.
+neighborhood is English, spoken by 41.8% of households.
+Other important languages spoken here include Mon-Khmer (the dominant language of Cambodia), Spanish and African languages.